Sony A6500 versus Canon 7D II

 Both the A6500 and the 7D Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 7D Mark II replaced the earlier Canon 7D, while the A6500 followed on from the Sony A6300.

 So what conclusions can be drawn?
-Is there a clear favorite between the Sony A6500 and the Sony A6500?
+Is there a clear favorite between the Sony A6500 and the Canon 7D II?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A6500: